Best Inflatable Kayak Reviews for the Buyer of 2019

 In addition, its compact, lightweight design makes it easy to transport, and assembly is a breeze.
-It’s of vinyl and even has an inflatable I-beam and removable skeg for stability.
+It's composed of vinyl and even has an inflatable I-beam and removable skeg for added stability.
 Each of the two inflatable seats offers comfortable backrests, and every Intex Explorer K2 Kayak comes complete with a repair patch kit and U.S. Coast Guard I.D.
 To complete the package, it also comes with two 86-inch aluminum oars and a pump to make inflation and even deflation a breeze.

 A few of this kayak's specifications include: